(Back to PLAY-GROW-READ! Main)

 Cut apart the pictures, then work together with your child to retell the Brown Bear story.
 Let your child make up their own story using the pictures.
 Self-expression stimulates brain development!

-Counting, Shapes and Opposites Cards
+Counting, Shapes, Opposites and Colors Cards

 Domino Alphabet Train

 Cut each page down the center and on the dotted lines.
 Mix up the pieces and then match uppercase and lowercase letters to make a long train.
 This activity will help in learning letters and help make the connection between upper and lower case.
 Try making the letter sounds as you go for an added activity.